HMS Investigator Anchors: The discovery and recovery

 The expedition departed Adelaide for Esperance on 26 December 1972.
 Later that day, the expedition was paused due to a vehicle accident north of Port Wakefield which resulted in Terry and Helen Drew being hospitalised, their vehicle being destroyed, their boat being damaged, and the death of two occupants of the other vehicle.
 Terry and Helen Drew later re-joined the expedition to witness the recovery of both anchors.

 The expedition resumed and arrived at Middle Island on 4 January 1973.
 After a week of rough weather, the search commenced on 11 January using a manta board constructed from driftwood and other materials.
 On 14 January, the best bower anchor was discovered by Peter Koch in 15 m deep water.
 After reviewing his desktop research, Seton re-organised the search and, several hours later, found the stream anchor about 9 m away from the best bower anchor.
 The news of the discovery was announced on 15 January.

-As pre-arranged with the then Commonwealth Department of Shipping and Transport, the lighthouse supply tender, MV Cape Don, arrived on 19 January to lift both anchors off the seabed and convey them to Fremantle for conservation.'The return of Flinders anchors', BP Shield International, October 1973.
+As pre-arranged with the then Commonwealth Department of Shipping and Transport, the lighthouse supply tender, MV Cape Don, arrived on 19 January to lift both anchors off the seabed and convey them to Fremantle for conservation.

 Dispute over ownership

 As soon as the news of the discovery of the two anchors was announced, a dispute erupted over who was the owner of the artefacts.
 The protagonists were the governments of Australia, South Australia and Western Australia.
 The Australian Government argued that it was in the national interest for it to own the anchors.
 South Australia argued that the anchors were significant as a part of the sloop that charted most of its coastline, while Western Australia argued that the anchors were found in its waters.
-The dispute was resolved when the Australian government took ownership of both anchors in April 1973, with the best bower anchor being subsequently gifted to South Australia.’After 170 years the battle begins for Flinders’ anchors’, The Australian, 16 March 1973.
+The dispute was resolved when the Australian government took ownership of both anchors in April 1973, with the best bower anchor being subsequently gifted to South Australia.